-Teams selected to advance to the final took part in a complementary pitch competition dinner sponsored by Startup Edmonton.
-Students had the opportunity to meet entrepreneurs and industry and have their pitches voted on by guests.
+Teams selected to advance to the final took part in a virtual pitch competition on November 23, 2021.

 Suggested Pitch Structure